oursky/prollama/README.md

-# ProLlama - A Secure and Private Local AI Chatbot
+# ProLlama - A Simple Local AI Chatbot Interface

 ProLlama is a chatbot interface written in Python using the Streamlit library.
 It connects to your local Llama 3 model through Ollama, ensuring privacy and security.